 Artisans’ Bank maintains a regulatory obligation to seek, understand, and actively help meet the credit and financial services needs of the communities the Bank serves, including both low and moderate income and geographic sectors.
-The Board of Directors, Officers, and Associates of Artisans’ Bank remain deeply committed to the spirit of the Community Reinvestment Act (CRA) and demonstrate this commitment by promoting a roster of innovative and flexible consumer loan and consumer deposit products and services throughout our CRA Assessment Area; by providing leadership and outreach to many non-profit agencies that serve this segment of our community; and by investing in assets that help support the community’s credit and financial service needs.
+The Board of Directors, Officers, and Associates of Artisans’ Bank remain deeply committed to the spirit of the Community Reinvestment Act (CRA) and demonstrate this commitment by promoting a roster of innovative and flexible consumer loan and consumer deposit products; by providing leadership and outreach to many non-profit agencies that serve this segment of our community; and by investing in assets that help support the community’s credit and financial service needs.

 CRA Assessment Area